 Full-service demand side platforms, on the other hand, save you time and effort.
 It takes responsibilities off the shoulders of advertisers by having an account manager do it all.
 Apparently, advertisers need to pay for the service for every campaign they launch.

 Although full-service DSPs can take a toll on small-scale advertisers’ budgets, it lets them outsource all responsibilities to an external team.
 This makes it a good option for organizations with bigger budgets.

 Pros of a Demand-Side Platform

-Better campaign management: Generally, a DSP uses algorithms to fulfil the needs of the advertiser.
+Generally, a DSP uses algorithms to fulfill the needs of the advertiser.
 This is done by putting the advertiser’s demand first and looking for the inventory accordingly.
 Advertisers can also check the progress anytime using the DSP’s dashboard.

-Saves time and effort: Finding the perfect inventory and placing bids can be a troublesome and time-consuming process for advertisers.
-DSP do the legwork of finding inventory and placing relevant ads, allowing advertisers to focus on campaign strategies and business growth.
+Finding the perfect inventory and placing bids can be a troublesome and time-consuming process for advertisers.
+DSPs do the legwork of finding inventory and placing relevant ads, allowing advertisers to focus on campaign strategies and business growth.

 Cons of a Demand-Side Platform